DOCA NVMe Emulation Application Guide

 I/O QP Create/Destroy

-The process of creating and destroying I/O QPs begins with the initiator (host) sending an NVMe-oF connect command to the NVMe-oF target following the completion of transport initialization.
+The process of creating and destroying I/O Queue Pairs (QPairs) begins with the initiator (host) sending an NVMe-oF connect command to the NVMe-oF target following the completion of transport initialization.
 The host sends an NVMe-oF connect command to the NVMe-oF target after the transport has completed its initialization.
 The NVMe-oF target receives an admin command and begins processing it through

 SPDK_NVME_OPC_CREATE_IO_CQ–